 What is CRO?

-CRO is the practice of systematically testing and improving a website to increase the percentage of visitors who complete a desired action, such as making a purchase, signing up, or contacting a business.
-It uses data analysis and user behavior insights to optimize conversion rates.
+CRO is the practice of systematically testing and improving a website to increase the percentage of visitors who complete a desired action, such as making a purchase, signing up, or submitting a form.
+It involves analyzing user behavior, identifying friction points, and implementing changes to boost conversion rates.

 Key Takeaways About CRO